Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

-To maximize the likelihood function over $\bth$, a standard technique is to apply logarithm to the likelihood function and maximize the log-likelihood function instead.
-However, because of the integration, the optimization is theoretically intractable and computationally challenging.
+A natural approach would be to directly maximize the likelihood function over $\bth$.
+However, in our setting, the likelihood involves truncated high-dimensional Gaussian integrals over polyhedral regions defined by the IC constraints.
+These integrals do not admit closed-form expressions and have to be approximated via Monte Carlo sampling.
+The resulting Monte-Carlo-approximated objective function is discontinuous.
+Its integer programming formulation is challenging for standard solvers even for a small-scale problem. } Taking logarithms improves numerical scaling but does not remove the main difficulty: the objective still contains Gaussian integrals over IC polyhedra, which do not have closed-form expressions in general.
 As a popular alternative, the EM algorithm iteratively maximizes the likelihood function by focusing on the \emph{complete-data} likelihood.
-Next we elaborate on the implementation of the EM algorithm in this problem.
+Next, we elaborate on the implementation of the EM algorithm in this problem.